 "The days last forever, but the years fly by."

-One of my favorite sorts of work is helping moms and dads find their sanity and sense of humor while raising children.
+One of my favorite sorts of work parent coaching moms and dads, helping them to find their sanity and sense of humor while raising children.
 I get it that parenting can be taxing and stressful beyond what we ever expected when we dreamed of becoming parents.
 I work with parents of young children all the way through to parents of adult children who still want to have good relationships that last a lifetime.
 My heart sings when I get to help a parent yell less, stress less, nurture more and laugh more.
 I’ve been a stay-at-home mom, a single, working mom in school and a happily remarried mom of three and stepmom of three.
 I’ve learned some things along the way and it would be my joy to share some of them with you in hopes that it might help you parent with the love and grace that I believe we all can have.

 This is not just a job to me.
 This is your life and I would be honored to help you with your parenting challenges and building a relationship to last a lifetime with your beloved children.

 Kerry gives parents tools to fill their toolbox so that they are sane, happy, present parents who enjoy many moments with their children.Jane Cleveland, Psy.D.